NFV in ETSI

 - Support for the latest network technologies, such as edge computing and network slicing

-- New operational aspects, such as multiple administrative domains, policy framework, etc.
+- New operational aspects, such as multiple administrative domains, policy framework, management of NFV-MANO, software upgrades/updates of the VNF and of the NFVI, etc.

 - Advances in virtualization, such as cloud native VNFs, acceleration technologies, etc.